hannonhill/Custom-Authentication-Module-Examples/Shibboleth/README.md

 2. Set a unique `entityId` for `<ApplicationDefaults>` -- e.g. https://cascade.yourorg.com/shibboleth
 3. Set the support contact email (`supportContact` attribute on `<Errors>` element) to: support@yourorg.com (will be support@hannonhill.com for Hannon Hill's hosted instances)
 4. Add: `attributePrefix="AJP_"` attribute to the `<ApplicationDefaults>`.
 This is necessary when proxying via `mod_proxy_ajp` as AJP will only send environment variables with an "AJP_" prefix to Tomcat.
 5. Curl the organization’s metadata: e.g. `curl -k http://yourorg.com/path/to/metadata -o /etc/shibboleth/example-metadata.xml` to have a local copy.
+6. Uncomment the `<MetadataProvider>` element in shibboleth2.xml
 6. If the metadata is publicly accessible via the web, add the appropriate `uri` and `backingFile` attributes to `<MetadataProvider>`:

          <!-- Example of remotely supplied batch of signed metadata. -->